KZ25T/My-Live-Tools/doc/README_en.md

      - Provide git configuration so that after booting up, the git will follow your configuration: `/home/user/.gitconfig` and `.git-credentials`
      - Provide SSH/GPG key configuration: `/home/user/.ssh/` or `/home/user/.gnupg/` to enable direct SSH after startup. **Safety reminder: If installing this configuration, please be careful to prevent related file leaks.**
      - Provide WiFi configuration: `/etc/NetworkManager/system connections/WIFI_NAME.nmconnection` can automatically connect to WiFi after startup.
+   - Tip: If you want to replace an existing directory on this livecd with your own (for example, replacing the existing `/home/user/.vim` with your own), please first write a command in `preScript` (see below) to delete the original directory.
 4. If you need to use the second function:
    - Create directory: `mkdir /home/mount/point/.live/OSNAME/packages`
    - Add the deb package that needs to be installed to the above directory.